celo-org/celo-monorepo/packages/phone-number-privacy/combiner/README.md

 # ODIS Combiner

-A firebase function that orchestrates distributed BLS threshold signing with the set of ODIS signers.
+Orchestrates distributed BLS threshold signing with the set of ODIS signers.

 ## DB Migrations